Somatic Breathwork

 With regular practice, people often report a clearer head, less reactivity, and a deeper sense of mental spaciousness.

-For some, breathwork opens a doorway to something greater.
+For some, breathwork opens a doorway to get in touch with something greater.
 It can help to connect to spirit, source, soul, or simply a deeper sense of belonging.

 In many traditions, the breath is known as more than just air, it is sacred life force, often referred to as prana, qi, spiritus, or simply the wind of the soul.